 CMHA may pay a \$25 late fee to the owner for Housing Assistance Payments that are not made to the owner timely and the delay is caused by CMHA's failure to act.
+A payment is considered late if not received by the owner by the 7th of the month.
+A payment is not late if delayed due to the timing of funds released by HUD.
 A late payment fee must be requested by the owner.
 The date the bank shows as the deposit date will be the official date of record and will be the determining factor in cases involving late payment penalties.